oschrenk/notes/company.md

 - first class citizen
 - always use [iso 8601](http://en.wikipedia.org/wiki/ISO_8601) for date formatting

 - *Be professional*.
-Write in professional english.
+Write in professional English.
 - *Be concise*.
 - *Be consistent*.
 Think about the message.
 Think about it hard.
 The message should never be changed in the future.
 It helps if you want to search for it in the future.